dbgarlisch/CaeUnsRecomb2DPoly/README.md

 * Configure and validate the SDK following the [SDK's instructions][SDKdocs].
 * Create an Recomb2DPoly plugin project using the mkplugin script: `mkplugin -uns -cpp Recomb2DPoly`
 * Replace the project's generated files with the files from this repository.
+* This plugin uses the Configurable Math Library.
+You can download it from the [CML website][CMLwebsite].

 ## Disclaimer
 Plugins are freely provided.
 They are not supported products of